sanjeed5/new-mac-setup/README.md

    ./setup.sh
    ```

 4. Follow the prompts to select which components to install and restore from your backup.
+The script will ask for necessary information (like Git username and email) during the setup process.

 ## Security Considerations